We strongly recommend that you begin at the beginning.

 This progression of historical events, each one connected to and formed by past events, is critical to understanding history.

 Without chronology, history becomes just a set of unrelated facts.

 Our purpose is to connect each person to the history of the world through the lens of salvation history.

 Hand in hand with this, we emphasize the story of our own personal salvation history.

-1. Some believe that children will understand their own history best.
+Some educators believe that children will understand their own history best.
 Studying other times and cultures is too confusing for young children.